feedmelab/inditex_podcaster/README.md

 ## Demo

 <p>Due to proxy CORS server failure i made a little temporary changes</p>
-<p>visit this page to requests temporary acces to the new proxy CORS</p>
+<p>visit this page to requests temporary access to the new proxy CORS</p>
 <a href="https://cors-anywhere.herokuapp.com/corsdemo">cors-anywhere.herokuapp.com</a>
 <h1>API STATUS:</h1>